logo

 Mercer University

-For those interested in an undergraduate education in counseling, Mercer University offers a Bachelor of Science (BS) in Human Services with numerous concentrations including Mental Health or Substance Abuse Services.
-New students are admitted in August, October, January, March, and May and classes are available at the Douglas County, Henry County, and Macon campuses or online.
+For those interested in undergraduate education in counseling, Mercer University offers a Bachelor of Science (BS) in Human Services with numerous concentrations including Mental Health or Substance Abuse Services.
+New students are admitted in August, October, January, March, and May and classes are available at the Douglas County, Henry County, and Macon campuses or 100% online.
 The BS degree includes 120 credits and is designed to introduce students to mental health, psychology, and addiction theories and models.
 Mercer University also offers several CACREP-accredited graduate degrees in counseling.
-The Master of Science (MS) in Clinical Mental Health Counseling is available at the Atlanta campus and meets coursework requirements to become a Licensed Professional Counselor (LPC) in Georgia.
-This degree is also available as part of a combined degree program that enables students to complete a Master of Divinity or a Master of Theological Studies at the same time.
+The Master of Science (MS) in Clinical Mental Health Counseling is available at the Atlanta campus and meets the coursework requirements to become a Licensed Professional Counselor (LPC) in Georgia.
+This degree is also available as part of a combined degree program that enables students to complete a Master of Divinity (M.Div.) or a Master of Theological Studies (MTS) at the same time.
 Other counseling-related degrees include an MS in Clinical Rehabilitation Counseling; an MS in School Counseling; and a Doctor of Philosophy (PhD) in Counselor Education and Supervision.

 Thomas University